More Western sanctions to hit Russia after Bucha killings - NewsBreak

 More Western sanctions to hit Russia after Bucha killings

-BRUSSELS — (AP) — The United States, United Kingdom and the European Union were set Wednesday to impose new punishing sanctions targeting Russia, including a ban on all new investment in the country and an EU embargo on coal, after evidence of torture and killings emerged in recent days from a town outside of Kyiv.
+The United States , United Kingdom and the European Union were set Wednesday to impose new punishing sanctions targeting Russia , including a ban on all new investment in the country, after evidence of torture and killings emerged in recent days from a town outside of Kyiv.

+The Associated Press has seen dozens of dead bodies around the town of Bucha while Ukrainian officials have said the bodies of at least 410 civilians have been found in towns around the Ukrainian capital city that were recaptured from Russian forces.

 After several European countries announced the expulsion of Russian diplomats, the European Commission proposed a fifth package of sanctions including a ban on coal imports that could be adopted as soon as Wednesday once unanimously approved by the 27-nation bloc's ambassadors.